Baltimore City Public Schools H-1B Visa Sponsorship Jobs USA

 ESSENTIAL FUNCTIONS

-- Performs and promotes all activities in compliance with equal employment and non-discrimination policies; follows federal laws, state laws, school board policies and the professional standards.
+- Performs and promotes all activities in compliance with equal employment and non-discrimination policies; follows federal laws, state laws, school board policies, administrative regulations, and professional standards.

 MAXIMUM SALARY